clojure/tools.namespace/README.md

 Warnings
 --------------------

-Reloading code does not work in the presence of [AOT-compiled] namespaces.
+**AOT-compilation:** Reloading code does not work in the presence of [AOT-compiled] namespaces.
 If you are using AOT-compilation in your project, make sure it is disabled and you have run `lein clean` before starting a REPL development session.

-Other libraries which also do code-reloading may conflict with tools.namespace.
-One known example is [ring-devel] (as of version 1.1.6) which uses [ns-tracker], which uses an older version of tools.namespace.
+**Conflicts:** Other libraries which also do code-reloading may conflict with tools.namespace.
+One known example is ring-devel (as of [Ring] version 1.1.6) which uses [ns-tracker], which uses an older version of tools.namespace.

-Be careful when reloading the namespace in which you run your REPL.
+**REPL namespace:** Be careful when reloading the namespace in which you run your REPL.
 Because namespaces are removed when reloading, all your past definitions are lost.
 Either keep your REPL in a namespace which has no file associated with it, such as `user`, or put all your REPL definitions in a "scratch" namespace that can be reloaded.

-Be careful when using fully-qualified symbol names without namespace aliases (`require` with no `:as`).
+**Fully-qualified names:** Be careful when using fully-qualified symbol names without namespace aliases (`require` with no `:as`).
 If the namespace happens to be loaded already, it will not necessarily cause an error if you forget to `require` it, but the dependency graph of namespaces will be incorrect.

-Beware of code which has references to old definitions, especially references to things you created in the REPL.
+**Old definitions:** Beware of code which has references to old definitions, especially references to things you created in the REPL.

-If you create your own instance of the dependency tracker, do not store it in a namespace which gets reloaded.
+**Rolling your own:** If you create your own instance of the dependency tracker, do not store it in a namespace which gets reloaded.

 [AOT-compiled]: http://clojure.org/compilation
 [ring-devel]: http://clojure.org/compilation